MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intro-to-file-collaboration.md

 You can choose one or more of the following options, depending on the number and location of files that you want to migrate.

 - **SharePoint Migration Tool**.
 To migrate files from file shares or on-premises SharePoint, you can use the SharePoint Migration Tool.
-For info, see [How the SharePoint Migration Tool works](/sharepointmigration/how-the-sharepoint-migration-tool-works/).
+For info, see [How the SharePoint Migration Tool works](https://docs.microsoft.com/sharepointmigration/how-the-sharepoint-migration-tool-works/).

 - **Known Folder Move**.
-If your users save most of their files to their Desktop, Documents, and Pictures folders, you can seamlessly move them to OneDrive using [Known Folder Move](/onedrive/redirect-known-folders) so users can continue working in the locations they're used to.
+If your users save most of their files to their Desktop, Documents, and Pictures folders, you can seamlessly move them to OneDrive using [Known Folder Move](https://docs.microsoft.com/onedrive/redirect-known-folders) so users can continue working in the locations they're used to.
     ![Enabling protection on a user's Desktop, Pictures, and Documents folder in OneDrive](media/sp-collabguide11.png)

 - **FastTrack migration benefit**.
 FastTrack provides you with a set of best practices, tools, resources, and experts.
 Guidance includes migrating content from file shares, Box, or Google Drive source environments, and introducing capabilities at the pace that works for you.
 The FastTrack data migration benefit will also perform specific data migration activities on your behalf if you have 500 or more licenses.
-See more details in the [FastTrack Center Benefit Overview](/fasttrack/data-migration/).
+See more details in the [FastTrack Center Benefit Overview](https://docs.microsoft.com/fasttrack/data-migration/).
 To get started, go to [FastTrack.Microsoft.Com](https://www.microsoft.com/fasttrack/), review resources, and submit a request for assistance.

 ### Hybrid

 If your organization uses SharePoint Server, setting up a hybrid environment can help you move to the cloud at your own pace.
 Hybrid features let you tie the two environments together in a variety of ways to make a more seamless user experience.
 You can consolidate search results between SharePoint Server and Microsoft 365, consolidate user profiles in Microsoft 365, and migrate your users' individual storage to OneDrive.
-[Get started exploring hybrid](/SharePoint/hybrid/hybrid).
+[Get started exploring hybrid](https://docs.microsoft.com/SharePoint/hybrid/hybrid).

 ### Auditing and reporting

-In the new SharePoint admin center, you can see [SharePoint activity and usage reports](get-started-new-admin-center.md), and go to the Microsoft 365 admin center for details.
+In the new SharePoint admin center, you can see [SharePoint activity and usage reports](https://docs.microsoft.com/sharepoint/get-started-new-admin-center), and go to the Microsoft 365 admin center for details.

 ![Reporting screens in the SharePoint admin center](media/sp-collabguide12.png)

 ### Multi-geo

 If you're a multinational organization with data residency requirements, you can use Multi-Geo in Microsoft 365 to specify where files are stored.
-For info, see [Multi-Geo Capabilities in OneDrive and SharePoint in Microsoft 365](/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365/).
+For info, see [Multi-Geo Capabilities in OneDrive and SharePoint Online in Microsoft 365](https://docs.microsoft.com/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365/).

 ### Unified search